Board Handbook: Membership Coordinator

 The HATDS Membership Coordinator is tasked with managing the HATDS member roster data and communications regarding membership.
 This entails performing several general ongoing responsibilities as well as generating some specific products at certain times of the membership year.

-The HATDS membership year begins September 1 of each calendar year.
+The HATDS membership year begins September 1.
 Registration opens for the upcoming membership year on August 1, allowing renewing members the entire month of August to renew early.
 New memberships taken during August take effect immediately as well as applying to the new membership year.

 However, registration is closed for July.
-This allows the webmaster the month of July to make any needed adjustments to the online tools and prevents new members from paying for less than one month of membership.
+This allows time for the new board to decide on any changes, the webmaster to make any needed adjustments to the online tools, and the membership coordinator to produce a renewal letter.
+It also prevents new members from paying for less than one month of membership.

 Membership Coordinator Requirements

-• Does not need to be a board member, but needs to be a trustworthy, responsible person who should attend dances frequently.
+- Does not need to be a board member, but needs to be trustworthy and responsible.

-• Membership data is stored on HATDS servers in comma-separated value (.csv) format, which is easily read by a spreadsheet program such as LibreOffice Calc or Microsoft Excel.
+- Membership data is stored on HATDS servers in comma-separated value (CSV) format that is easily read by a spreadsheet program such as LibreOffice Calc or Microsoft Excel.

-• The mail merge feature of office software is useful for creating address labels and such for mailings.
+- The mail merge feature of office software is useful for creating name tags.

 Membership Products

-• a renewal reminder letter that is printed and (e)mailed in July, and
+- A renewal reminder letter that is emailed in July.

 Membership Roster

-The membership coordinator produces the roster as a PDF document, makes it available to the mailing list volunteer, and puts a copy in Dropbox.
+The membership coordinator produces the roster as a PDF document, makes it available to the mailing list volunteer (listmaster@hatds.org), and puts a copy in the Dropbox Membership subfolder.
 The listmaster will upload the PDF to a secure storage area and email the link to the members.

 The roster

-• must exclude any information that the members have elected not to have published.
-This information is stored in the database.
+- Must exclude any information that is stored in the database but the members have elected not to have published.

 The first roster of the new membership year is usually created and distributed in October.
-Others follow every three or four months after that or whenever the board decides.
+Others follow every three or four months after that or whenever the board chooses.

 The following sections may no longer apply.
 Until a firm decision is made by the board, they remain but are grayed out.